vmware-samples/validated-solutions-for-cloud-foundation/cba/docs/sample-project/1-configure-content-libraries.md

 # Configure a Publishing Content Library

-Create a content library for images that you can use to deploy virtual machines in your environment.
+Create a content library for storing the images that you can then use to deploy virtual machines in your environment.
 You enable publishing for the content library, so that you can synchronize the images among different VI workload domain vCenter Server instances and ensure that all images in your environment are consistent.

 ## UI Procedure